dntoll/1DT902-introducerande-projekt/assignments/Project.md

 In a group you are to present your project.
 The presentation is setup in the following way.
  * 5 minutes, prepare hardware for presentation, final tests
  * Present the project as a 30 seconds elevator pitch.
 This needs to be prepared and rehearsed multiple times.
 A supershort presentation of the group, some background of the project, and what the project does.
- * 5 minutes demo of the project, show the most important features
+ * 5 minutes demo of the project, show the most important features, tell us about the future for the project, what could have been done better.
  * Clear the space for next group

 ### Examination

+Participation (individual)
+ * Ok ---

 Deliverables
  * Ok --- Students have everything asked for under deliverables